ThingLabsIo/ThingLabsIo.github.io/pages/Azure/AzureTour002.md

 // Create an Azure IoT client that will manage the connection to your IoT Hub
 // The client is created in the context of an Azure IoT device, which is why
-// you use a device-specific connection string. var client = new device.Client(connectionString, new device.Https());
+// you use a device-specific connection string. var client = Device.Client.fromConnectionString(connectionString);
 {% endhighlight %}

 In this code you define four variables that you will be working with:

-1. <code>five</code> - represents the Johnny-Five framework capabilities, which provide a type of object model for working with boards like Arduino and Particle.
+1. <code>Five</code> - represents the Johnny-Five framework capabilities, which provide a type of object model for working with boards like Arduino and Particle.
 2. <code>Weather</code> - represents the Weather Shield plugin for Johnny-Five, which is compatible with both the Arduino and Photon variants.
 3. <code>Particle</code> - represents the Particle IO framework capabilities which exposes the specifics of the Particle boards including the Core and the Photon.
 4. <code>board</code> - represents the physical board you are using.
 This is created by specifying the Particle board and passing in the Particle Access Token and the device ID or alias.